collab-community/journey-book/journeys/Demilade-Ayoola.md

 - I was taught HTML, CSS and Bootstrap within two months, of which I designed some projects.
 My learning course was interrupted for about 5 months due to my academics, but I returned back to continue learning.

 - I also learned JavaScript and worked on some projects like Beat-maker project,Weather app, a travel website, To-do List.
-I learned how to make animations using GSAP library and Scrollmagic which i used effectively in the travel site.
+I learned how to make animations using GSAP library and Scrollmagic which I used effectively in the travel site.

 - I am currently learning React-js and I have built a Banking App and also an E-commerce App.